md8n/GCodeClean/README.md

 ### Command Line Parameters

-Throw the `--help` command line option at the GCodeClean `CLI` and you'll get back the following:
+Throw the `--help` command line option at the GCodeClean `CLI` (in other words type in `cli --help`) and you'll get back the following:

 ```
-CLI 1.0.0
+CLI 1.0.2
 Copyright (C) 2022 md8n
 USAGE:
 Clean GCode file: